bentoml/BentoML/docs/source/use-cases/blip.rst

     unicorn at sunset by a pond with a beautiful landscape in the background, with a reflection of the sun in the water

-Deploy to production
+Deploy to BentoCloud
 --------------------

-After the Service is ready, you can deploy the project to BentoCloud for better management and scalability.
+After the Service is ready, you can deploy the project to BentoCloud for better management and scalability. `Sign up <https://www.bentoml.com/>`_ for a BentoCloud account and get $30 in free credits.

 First, specify a configuration YAML file (``bentofile.yaml``) to define the build options for your application.
 It is used for packaging your application into a Bento.
 Here is an example file in the project: